peachman05/action-recognition-tutorial/README.md

 ```
 ## Evaluation

-You can use see the accuracy and confusion matrix of pretrain model by using below command.
+If you want to see accuracy and confusion matrix of pretrain model, you can run the evaluation part by using below command.
 ```
 python evaluate_model.py
 ```
 ## Training

-You can try to train model and can change hyperparameters in the train.py file
+You can try to train model by run this command.

 ```
 python train.py
 ```
+If you want to change any parameter, you can find it in train.py file

 ## Performance